Social Bonding: Strengthening Relationships For Improved Mental and Cognitive Well-Being

 Transitioning from the vibrant social tapestry of childhood, adolescence, adulthood and presents a new set of challenges in the realm of social bonding.

-As individuals age, they often face obstacles such as age-related loneliness and a struggle to maintain elderly independence.
+As individuals age, they often face obstacles such as age-related loneliness and a struggle to maintain independence.

 Nurturing relationships during this stage can be integral to cognitive well-being and mental resilience.